drug-design/course/docs/chapters/protein-structure.md

 #### EF Hand

-Some super-secondary structures have important functions, for example the "EF hand", which is used for calcium binding.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/ef-hand-dea7150d'><i class='fa fa-play' aria-hidden='true'></i></button>Some super-secondary structures have important functions, for example the "EF hand", which is used for calcium binding.
 This is a view of a helix-loop-helix in which the two helices are roughly perpendicular.
 The loop is made up of about 12 residues with a conserved sequence.
 *[nce]: New Chemical Entity: a compound not previously described.